-I believe lives can change with confidence; I have both seen and experienced this.
 If I am feeling sure about myself then all becomes right in my world.
 Confidence is that quality that makes us walk tall, that gives us the courage to go the extra mile and to change the small things in our lives that can lead to the bigger breakthroughs.
-Confidence allows us to concentrate not only on our appearance but also on our intellectual and our emotional well being.
-Confident is; to be hopeful, sanguine, certain, satisfied, assertive, self-possessed, at ease, self-reliant, poised, together or unperturbed – all these adjectives I have heard or read many times to describe French women.
+It allows us to concentrate not only on our appearance but also on our intellectual and our emotional well-being.

-The compliment is a mighty tool and one that we all hold in our hands – as women we must use it willingly and witness our confidence flourish.
-This just may be the French woman’s secret, xv.
+A compliment is a mighty tool and one that we all hold in our hands – as women we must use it willingly and witness our confidence flourish, xv.